ReyesDeJong/LRPinSupernovae/README.md

 2. Original LRP toolbox repository for raw numpy can be found on [LRP-toolbox](https://github.com/sebastian-lapuschkin/lrp_toolbox)
 3. Original LRP toolbox repository for Tensorflow can be found on [LRP-tensorflow](https://github.com/VigneshSrinivasan10/interprettensor)

 The LRP algorithm projects a classifier's output to it's input space, by attributing relevance scores to important features of the input.
-For example, if we have an image as input of a classifier, output score of the model will be projected to the input image as a heatmap that identify relevant pixels for the prediction made. by using the topology of the learned model itself.
+For example, if we have an image as input of a classifier, output score of the model will be projected to the input image as a heatmap that identify relevant pixels for the prediction made.

 This Tensorflow adaptation of LRP provides an implementations of LRP for artificial neural networks (ANN).
 Specially Multi Layer Perceptrons (MLP) and Convolutional Neuralk Networks (CNN) in the Deep Learning paradigm.